Bogdana Koljević Griffith: Serbian parliamentarian

 Koljević Griffith appeared in the fifth position on the We – Voice from the People electoral list in the 2023 Serbian parliamentary election and was elected when the list unexpectedly won thirteen mandates.
 She took her seat when the new assembly convened in February 2024.
 Shortly thereafter, the We movement split into two factions, with list holder Branimir Nestorović leaving to form a new group called We – Power of the People (MI–SN).
 Koljević Griffith joined Nestorović's group.
 The Serbian Progressive Party (SNS) and its allies won a majority victory, and both We groups served in opposition; notwithstanding this, Koljević Griffith was chosen as chair of the assembly committee on education, science, technological development, and the information society.

 Koljević Griffith left the MI–SN movement in July 2024, saying, "members of this parliamentary group have not shown respect for basic civilizational norms and principles."
 Aleksandar Pavić contested this explanation, saying that she had actually left after the MI–SN movement sought to remove her as head of the education committee.
 "She didn't come to meetings or sessions, and on top of that she was the head of the Education Committee," Pavić said.
 "That's why we initiated the process to replace her with someone who would be active."
 She was, in any event, required to stand down as committee chair after losing her MI–SN endorsement.

+She later rejoined the MI–GIN assembly group.
+In the assembly, Koljević Griffith is now a deputy member of the defence and internal affairs committee, the foreign affairs committee, and the culture and information committee, as well as being a member of Serbia's parliamentary friendship groups with Canada, Georgia, and Tunisia.

 The Serbian national assembly's page for Koljević Griffith lists her as a member of the Republic of Serbia-Republika Srpska parliamentary forum.
 This is likely an error; she was chosen as one of Serbia's delegates to this body in 2024, but she stood down on 31 July 2024 after losing her endorsement from MI–SN, and she does not appear on the current list of delegates.